 Wake Tech also employs security guards who have been trained and authorized by the North Carolina Private Protective Services Bureau and have completed extensive on-the-job training at Wake Tech.
-They enhance campus safety by monitoring fire alarms and intrusion detection, providing escorts, searching for safety hazards, and offering motor vehicle assistance and other services as needed.
-They are certified in CPR (cardiopulmonary resuscitation) and Automated External Defibrillators and equipped to handle illness and injury until further medical care is available.
-Many are certified Medical Responders.
+They enhance campus safety by monitoring fire alarms and intrusion detection, providing escorts, searching for safety hazards and offering motor vehicle assistance and other services as needed.
+They are certified in cardiopulmonary resuscitation and to use an automated external defibrillator and are equipped to handle illness and injury until further medical care is available.
+Many are certified medical responders.

-Campus police officers and security guards patrol Wake Tech campuses and work with emergency responders that have local jurisdiction – law enforcement, fire services, and emergency medical services – to respond to campus emergencies.
-Wake Tech also employs an Environmental Health and Safety (EHS) Officer who oversees worker safety and provides environmental protection for the College.
+Campus police officers and security guards patrol Wake Tech campuses and work with emergency responders that have local jurisdiction – law enforcement, fire services and emergency medical services – to respond to campus emergencies.
+Wake Tech also employs an Environmental Health and Safety officer who oversees worker safety and provides environmental protection for the college.

 Wake Tech encourages the practice of community policing on all of its campuses and centers.
 We recognize that safety is a shared responsibility and that we all play a role in maintaining a safe and secure environment.
-Wake Tech Police expect all members of the college community to use common sense, to be vigilant and aware of surroundings, and to report suspicious activity of any kind.
+Campus Police expect all members of the college community to use common sense, to be vigilant and aware of surroundings and to report suspicious activity of any kind.
 Anyone who becomes aware of a crime or other serious incident should call 919-866-5911 as soon as possible so that Wake Tech police and security personnel can take appropriate action.
-Our Communications Center is staffed 24 hours a day, 365 days a year for emergencies and non-emergency assistance.
+The Communications Center is staffed 24 hours a day, 365 days a year for emergencies and non-emergency assistance.

 Meet the Chief